MinhMPA/academic-cv/index.md

 Institute Social Coffee (Leinweber Center for Theoretical Physics) ``2022-now``
 <a href="https://www.skypeascientist.com/">Skype a Scientist (science outreach and interview with students of all ages and backgrounds in the US)</a>

+### Favorite things in the world

+Universe, Mountains, Cuesports, Keyboards, Travel, Street Food (or any good food), Enjoy Cherry Blossom, Drinks and Conversations with Friends

 <!-- ### Footer